-C. Supplementary Equity-Focused Long Service Teaching Appointments

-In addition to the LSTAs offered in B above, in each of the 2021-22 contract year and in the 2022-23 contract year a minimum of two (2) LSTAs will be offered to candidates who, as of September 1 preceding the date of the appointment, meet the service and teaching intensity criteria described below, with priority to candidates who have self-identified as Indigenous (Aboriginal) or as racialized (visible minority):

-- (a) a minimum of five years of service (i.e., in which one Type 1 or equivalent assignment has been held at York University); and - (b) a minimum teaching intensity of an average of 2.5 FCEs over the previous three years (may include approved leaves).

-Where in either of the two years, the Office of the Provost & Vice-President Academic is unable to make a recommendation with respect to a candidate who self-identifies as Indigenous (Aboriginal) or as racialized (visible minority), the next priority will be to make a recommendation with respect to a candidate from one or more of the other Equity Groups.
+- C. Supplementary Equity-Focused Long Service Teaching Appointments - 1.
+In addition to the LSTAs offered in B above, in each of the 2021-22 contract year and in the 2022-23 contract year a minimum of two (2) LSTAs the employer offers to provide seven (7) Supplementary Equity Focused LSTAs over the life of the 2020-2023 collective agreement: four (4) in 2021-22 for September 1, 2022 and three (3) in 2022-23 for September 1, 2023.
+These seven appointments will be offered to candidates who, as of September 1 preceding the date of the appointment, meet the service and have a minimum teaching intensity criteria described below of an average of 2.5 FCEs over the previous three years (may include approved leaves), with priority to candidates who have self-identified as Indigenous (Aboriginal) or as racialized (visible minority): - (a) a minimum of five years of service (i.e., in which one Type 1 or equivalent assignment has been held at York University); and - (b) a minimum teaching intensity of an average of 2.5 FCEs over the previous three years (may include approved leaves). - 2.
+Where in each of 2021-22 and 2022-23 in either of the two years, the Office of the Provost & Vice-President Academic is unable to make the minimum number of appointments set out in Paragraph 1 above a recommendation with respect to candidates who self-identify as Indigenous (Aboriginal) or as racialized (visible minority), the next priority will be to make a recommendation with respect to a candidate from one or more of the other Equity Groups.

-The minimum of two additional LSTAs in each of the 2021-22 contract year and in the 2022-23 contract year are conditional upon ratification of this Memorandum of Settlement for a Renewal Collective Agreement by no later than July 16, 2021.
+The seven (7) Supplementary Equity Focused LSTAs minimum of two additional LSTAs in each of the 2021-22 contract year and in the 2022-23 contract year are conditional upon ratification of this Memorandum of Settlement for a Renewal Collective Agreement by no later than July 16, 2021.

-D. Continuing Sessional Standing Program (Article 12.01)
+B. Continuing Sessional Standing Program (Article 12.01)